-Electronic Portfolio
+Electroníc Portfolio

-Throughout your program you will develop an electronic portfolio in Google sites or similar application.
-Several online tutorials exist to help you use these tools.
-The purposes of this portfolio are threefold: 1) to promote student reflection, inquiry, and professional development, 2) to facilitate student accountability and assessment, and 3) to implement program reform and revision through student feedback.
-The following section describes what to include in your portfolio.
+Throughout your program you will develop an electronic portfolio in Google sites (or similar application).
+Several online tutorials exist to use these tools.
+The purposes of this portfolio are to promote professional development and facilitate student accountability.
+The electronic portfolio is introduced in assignments in ITEC 5000, so it is recommended that you take this course early in your program.